The world is huge

 Do Shark Deterrents Work?

 There’s no shortage of products out there that claim to be able to protect you from a shark attack.
-You can purchase bracelets, chemical pouches, and electric devices if you want to feel safer in the water.
+You can purchase bracelets or even electric devices if you want to feel safer in the water.
 But according to Tyler Bowling, Manager of the Florida Program for Shark Research at the Florida Museum of Natural History, these products are not effective 100 percent of the time: “Many of the shark deterrent devices on the market have been shown to have an effect on larger species such as white and tiger sharks.
 Additionally, these products are not tested on a large number of species.
 So what deters a tiger shark might not deter a cookiecutter shark and so on.”

 How to Survive a Shark Attack